Microgrants brighten kids’ futures

 Eastern Cananda and the Caribbean District

 The Kiwanis Club of Providence-Montego Bay’s Breast Cancer Awareness Run/Walk/Wheelchair brings over 2,000 people from Jamaica and beyond together to “support the fighters, admire the survivors and honor the taken.”
 The event raises awareness about breast cancer and includes an education component.
 Last year, a surgeon gave a presentation on reconstructive surgery for breast cancer survivors.
 But it also raises over US$10,000 for screening, scans, surgery and support for people in the community experiencing or recovering from breast cancer.
-Additional funds go to the Jamacia Cancer Society and the Cornwall Regional Hospital’s pediatric oncology ward.
+Additional funds go to the Jamaica Cancer Society and the Cornwall Regional Hospital’s pediatric oncology ward, for a total of US$80,000 raised.
 Sixty-nine Kiwanis club members and 133 Key Club and Aktion Club members participate in and volunteer at the event.
 The eight area Key Clubs even have a competition to see who can get the most participants to register.
-This year’s 5K had special significance: After it was postponed by Hurricane Melissa, the race became a celebration of resilience, raising additional funds and using partnerships to provide care packages for those affected by the devasting storm.
+This year’s 5K had special significance: After it was postponed by Hurricane Melissa, the race became a celebration of resilience, raising additional funds and using partnerships to provide care packages for those affected by the devastating storm.

 Kiwanis Club of Fargo Annual Pancake Karnival